tahiyar7/LDA-Topic-Modeling/README.md

 # LDA-Topic-Modeling
-Latent Dirichlect Topic Modeling on the authors with their reads link over 1000+ documents mined to create a outcome for the Topics overly popular.
+Latent Dirichlect Topic Modeling on the authors with their reads link over 350+ and over more than 1000+ of documents mined to create a outcome for the Topics overly popular.